ChIDE icon ChIDE

 debug>

-Figure 28: Using debug commands in the debug command window.
+Figure 31: Using debug commands in the debug command pane.

-debug> start -o option1 -v option2 option3 option4
+debug> start -o option1 -v option2 "option3 with space"

 int main(int argc, char *argv[])

 of the Ch script commandarg.c, respectively.
-The output on the Debug Console Window is similar to that displayed in the output window in Figure 19.
-An optional argument with space should be enclosed wit hin two double quotation marks as shown below.
+The output on the Debug Console Window is similar to that displayed in the output pane in Figure 22.
+An optional argument with space should be enclosed wit hin two double quotation marks as shown above for the string "option3 with space".

 debug> watch 2*g